leelmamta/leelmamta/README.md

 <!-- ## 👋 Mamta here,
 I  am 👨‍💻 Full-Stack Developer , Problem solver
 🤓 I have a keen interest in 🤝 collaborating and building digital solutions that solve real-world 🌍 problems.
-📚 I want to learn blockchain development and Ethical hacking.
+📚 I want to learn how tech solutions can help peoples growth.

 ## Tech & Tools Preference 🎓